Henkjan1110/intro-programming-website/data/week2/1-io-for-different-types.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

-  - You Learn to read inputs that are of different types
+  - You learn to read inputs that are of different types

   - You learn how to print variables in a formatted way

 </text-box>

-In the previous week, we learned that we can read `String` and `int` input from the user by making use of the following methods of the `Scanner` class (after declaring a `Scanner` with the variable name `scanner`):
+Last week, we learned how to read user input for `String` and `int` data types using the `Scanner` class.
+To do so, we can utilize the following methods after declaring a `Scanner` with the variable name `scanner`:
 ``` java
   scanner.nextLine();
   scanner.nextInt();
 ```

-The `Scanner` class also offers convenient methods for the other variable types that we have looked at last week: `boolean` and `double`.
-For these, you can use the methods:
+In addition to `String` and `int`, the `Scanner` class provides handy methods for the other data types we covered last week, namely `boolean` and `double`.
+To read input for these data types, we can use the following methods:
 ``` java
   scanner.nextBoolean();
   scanner.nextDouble();
 ```

-As an example, we can thus read all variables types that we have learned in the following way:
+As an example, we can thus use the `Scanner` class to read all variables types that we have learned so far in the following way:
 ``` java
 import java.util.Scanner;